jundalisay/superblist/content/en/research/engels/dialectics/ape2.md

 ---
-title: The Adoption of a Meat Diet Improved Humans
+title: The Predatory Economy and the Meat Diet
 heading: Part 2
 # date: 2022-01-31
 weight: 4